superhu4/bibledelight/content/tools/biblereadingplan.md

 draft: false
 ---

-It often helpful to have a short commentary and suggested questions on a text. [the Bible Reading Plan] provides both.
+It often helpful to have a short commentary and suggested questions on a text.
+[The Bible Reading Plan](https://www.biblereadingplan.org) provides both.

 Here’s how they describe their beginning and goal: